Skip Links

 Fields of work:

 Kamp also travelled to the ethnically and linguistically diverse region of Bayan-Ulgii.
-In the city of Ulgii, he visited multilingual School #3 which provides instruction in the Mongolian and Kazakh languages.
-Highlighting the importance of multilingual education for the work of the HCNM, Kamp stated: “If children learn different languages spoken in the country, they build bridges between communities and between countries”.
+In the city of Ulgii, he visited multilingual School No.3 which provides instruction in the Mongolian and Kazakh languages.
+Highlighting the importance of multilingual education for the work of the HCNM, Kamp stated: “If children learn different languages spoken in the country, they build bridges between communities and between countries.”
 Kamp also met with the Governor of Bayan-Ulgii Zangar Yesentai and representatives of the civil society and the education sector of the region.

 Contacts